Blazing Justice

-Blazing Justice is a 1936 American Western film directed by Albert Herman.
+Blazing Justice is a 1936 American Western film directed by Albert Herman and written by Zarah Tazil.

 Plot

 In a saloon, Ray Healy witnesses three outlaws kill a sheriff, Ray subdues two of them, but one named Max gets away.
 During the pursuit Max manages to bludgeon an old ranch owner and take his life savings that he had in a money belt.